Change Experts Academy

 What is Ethical Ketamine?

-Unstructured use carries risk.
+Unstructured and recreational use carries risk.
 Structured, trauma-informed, purpose-driven use reduces harm—especially compared to untreated despair.

 Spravato R.E.M.S. provides a protocol to deliver ketamine with an ethical practice.
 This is not home based, self dosed medication.
 The medication is delivered to a provider that will administer (or observe) the medication and monitor the client for 120 minutes to support safest use.